Corina/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Makers](#makers) | [Education](#education) | [Experience](#experience) | [Contact](#contact)

-I am a full-stack junior web developer passionate about learning new technologies and applying best coding practices to build useful and fun to use apps.
+London based full-stack junior web developer, passionate about learning new technologies, best coding practices and building useful and fun apps.

 In a previous life as a Project Manager in Market Research (coordinating several international teams, both technical and non-technical), I realized that working with the software development team was the most interesting and fun part of the job.
 I loved to see how they took an idea and transformed it into an working product.
 I decided this is what I want to do next in my career, so I joined Makers Academy.

-I am looking for a role that requires someone inquisitive and eager to learn, where I can also leverage the set of skills acquired as a Project Manager.
+I'm looking for a role that requires someone inquisitive and eager to learn, where I can also leverage the set of skills acquired as a Project Manager.

 ### <a name="skills">Skills</a>
 - **Technologies**: In my time at Makers Academy I learned how to work with Ruby, PostgreSQL, Sinatra, Rails, JavaScript, jQuery, Bootstrap, HTML, CSS, Canvas.

 - **Fast learner**: It took me less than a week to learn the basics of JavaScript at Makers.
-By the end of the week I was able to independently create the [News Summary App][2], written in Vanilla JavaScript and incorporating communication with 2 APIs, The Guardian API and Aylien API.
+By the end of the week I was able to independently create the [News Summary App][2], written in vanilla JavaScript and incorporating communication with 2 APIs, The Guardian API and Aylien API.

-- **Efficient communication**: I can efficiently communicate with teams from various backgrounds by adjusting the volume of information and jargon to that team's needs.
-As a Project Manager at acturus I interacted with multiple international vendors, client service teams, sales teams, internal and external engineering teams as well as upper management.
+- **Efficient communication**: As a Project Manager at acturus I interacted with multiple international vendors, client service teams, sales teams, internal and external engineering teams as well as upper management, so I can communicate efficiently with teams from various backgrounds.

-- **Perform well under pressure**: In my old role my workload increased by 30% due to redundancies.
-I first made sure to manage expectations for all involved in the project and next I spend time streamlining and making old processes more efficient.
-For example by improving the way I sent daily specifications to panel vendors I gained almost 1 hour a day.
+- **Perform well under pressure**: when workload increased by 30% due to layoffs in my previous company, I adapted to manage expectations for all involved in the project and I spent time streamlining and making old processes more efficient.
+For example, by improving the way I sent daily specifications to panel vendors I gained almost 1 hour / day.

-- **Good collaborator**: Communication and a positive attitude are important when working in a team and I try to be a driving force for both.
+- **Good collaborator**: I know that communication and a positive attitude are critical when working in a team and I try to be a driving force for both.

 - **Dual perspective**: From my previous role I know the importance of maintaining a budget and a timeline but now I can also estimate the complexity of the technical challenges.